-‘Stalker’s Prey’: Lifetime TV’s ‘Hunter’s Cove,’ Movie, Starring Saxon Sharbino
+‘Stalker’s Prey’: Lifetime TV’s ‘Hunter’s Cove’ Movie, Starring Saxon Sharbino

 — John Doolan (@Johnny_Doolan) March 21, 2017

-A Quick Synopsis Of Stalker’s Prey (Hunter’s Cove) On Lifetime
+A Quick Synopsis Of Stalker’s Prey (aka Hunter’s Cove) On Lifetime

 It’s Laura’s 18th birthday, and she couldn’t be more excited.
 Laura is an adult now and looking to do some adult things.
 First up is to spend her birthday at the beach, where she will enjoy time with friends and soak up the sun.
 But this trip to a lovely cove will be more than she bargained for as she realizes that this could be her last birthday celebration.

 As Laura dives into the deep blue sea, she is hoping for sun kisses.
 Instead, in an almost deadly turn of events, Laura is attacked by a shark.
-But, it isn’t the end for her just yet, since Bruce, a handsome stranger has come to the rescue.
-Once she is pulled to safety, Laura realizes that this was a close call, and that she owes Bruce her life.
+However, it isn’t the end for her just yet, since Bruce, a handsome stranger has come to the rescue.
+Once she is pulled to safety, Laura realizes this was a close call and that she owes Bruce her life.

 The mysterious but charming savior is home from college, where he is now also a local hero after the newspaper gets wind of the story.
-Being a hero is great.
-But Bruce has more on his mind: getting to know Laura and making her all his.
+Being a hero is great, but Bruce has more on his mind: getting to know Laura and making her all his.
 Bruce seems to get his wish after the chance encounter quickly blooms into a relationship.
 To make sure that he keeps Laura’s interest, Bruce buys Laura expensive gifts and lavishes her with the most beautiful flowers.

-But soon his interest turns into a full blown obsession as Laura begins to notice that Bruce is showing up everywhere.
-She tries to pull back.
-But the more she does, Bruce seems determined to get even closer.
-He shows up at her home unannounced, and even waves to her as she passes him on the street.
+But soon his interest turns into a full-blown obsession as Laura begins to notice that Bruce is showing up everywhere.
+She tries to pull back, but the more she does, the more Bruce seems determined to get even closer.
+He shows up at her home unannounced and even waves to her as she passes him on the street.

 How does he know where she’ll be at every given turn?